heliusblackstar/freekb/README.md

 ## Using the Knowledgebase
 ### Searching for content on a subject
+Searching is the best way to use the knowledge base.
-Rather than re-invent search, use the search tools already in your editor and OS.
+Rather than re-invent search, use the search tools already in your editor and OS:
 - Open the FreeKB folder in your File Explorer or text editor/IDE and do a full-text search for the keywords you are interested in.
 - Use grep to do a keyword search against the article titles: